agarun/agarun.github.io/README.md

-My homepage built with Jekyll & SASS.
-The data here is generated into a static site hosting my portfolio, articles, and contact info.
+My homepage built with Jekyll and SASS.
+The data files here are used to generate a static site hosting my portfolio, articles, and contact info.

 ```
 .